Written By: (Eraj Mehmood – AVP, Abid Shafiq - Principal consultant Ammar Afzal – Junior Consultant, Data Analytics

 This means applying widely used "product-thinking" around the data, making the data a first-class citizen with features to eliminate particular needs.
 Data is discoverable and readily available; likewise, customers buy products using e-commerce platforms.
 The concept of "data as a product" ensures basic functionalities like discoverability, addressability, data trustworthiness, self-describing semantics, interoperable standards, and data security with data.

-Self-serve data infrastructure means providing a rock-solid foundation, unified tools and interfaces for diverse domains users.
+Self-serve data infrastructure means providing a rock-solid foundation, unified tools, and interfaces for diverse domain users.
 Due to self-service data platforms, the infrastructure and platforms allow diverse domain owners to manage their data efficiently through integrated tools.
 However, business domains can make provisions like schemas, lineage, and attributes like data locality.

 A data mesh implementation demands a robust governance model that embraces decentralized domain sovereignty, global standards, and automated executions for decision-making.
 This is made possible by a federated computational governance framework and policies.
 This governance model is a significant bridge to keep the right balance between centralized and decentralized data environments.